Our Unnatural Law

 • Shrewdness (the appearance of wisdom) and an image of truth are critical to making any of the above possible.

-This doesn’t directly create any eternal benefit, but is absolutely critical for us to maintain enough power to accomplish the purposes we push for (Matthew 10:16):
+Therefore, a certain bare minimum of street smarts is absolutely critical for us to maintain enough power to accomplish the purposes we push for (Matthew 10:16):

-1. Direct revelation within our spirits.
+1. Direct revelation within our spirits that supersedes worldly wisdom (Matthew 10:19).